IntelRealSense/librealsense/wrappers/openvino/dnn/readme.md

 The same exact neural network is used here as in the OpenCV DNN sample, for comparison.

+## Requirements

+A camera with both depth and RGB sensors is required.

+This sample makes use of OpenCV.
+You can use the OpenCV that is packaged with OpenVINO by pointing OpenCV_DIR to `${INTEL_OPENVINO_DIR}/opencv/cmake`.

 ## Implementation

-This sample makes use of OpenCV.

 Though we are detecting general objects in the neural network, the inputs and outputs are the same as those for facial detections.
 We can therefore reuse the